 His clients include numerous financial institutions.
 As a member of the Attorney General’s A Panel, he also does work for central government departments.
 One day he might be arguing a technical customs law point in the Tribunal on behalf of HM Revenue & Customs with industry wide implications for the way goods are cleared into the UK.
 Another, he might be advising a building society on regulatory issues arising from a multi-billion pound mortgage portfolio.

 Over the last few years Mark has been involved in an array of substantial cases.
-He recently represented the Financial Conduct Authority in a ground breaking case concerning a refusal of the FCA to grant authorisation to a substantial consumer credit firm with many thousands of customers.
-At the more international end of the spectrum, Mark represented HM Revenue and Customs in the High Court and the Court of Appeal in a case relating to the enforcement of a South African tax debt in excess of £220 million against two offshore trust companies, pursuant to a new international treaty between the UK and South Africa.
-He has also advised a major banking group on aspects of the so-called ring fencing of retail and investment banking.
+He recently represented the United Kingdom in the European Court of Justice in a tax case, known as Kubota, concerned with tax and the operation of the customs union.
+He also acted for the Financial Conduct Authority in PDHL, a ground breaking case concerning a refusal of the FCA to grant authorisation to a substantial consumer credit firm with many thousands of customers.
+Mark has also advised a major banking group on aspects of the so-called ring fencing of retail and investment banking.

 Cases and Work of Note

 - Case C-545/16 Kubota (Reference to the European Court of Justice concerning the taxation of utility vehicles across the customs union.)

 - Revenue & Customs v Smart BPIR 1329 (Operation of the EU mutual assistance directive in the context of a bankruptcy petition.
 Clarifies whether the court can review the foreign claim on public policy grounds.)